What to expect on a visit to East Riddlesden Hall

 Are there any play areas at East Riddlesden Hall?

-During lockdown, we had to remove our children’s play area as it was no longer safe.
-We are in the process of redeveloping this area for the summer and will be adding some wild play to the lower fields for families to enjoy.
+We have had to remove our other children’s play area, behind the tea-room, as it was no longer safe.
+We are in the process of redeveloping this area into an outdoor seating for the summer, where you can relax and enjoy the open views of the lower fields and River Aire.

 Is East Riddlesden Hall pram friendly?